jorritfolmer/TA-dmarc/README.md

    * Password: the password to authenticate with
 2. Next, go to the add-on's input tab and configure a new modular input by clicking on the "Inputs" menu.
 2. Click "Create new input"
-3. Select "DMARC mailbox (JSON output)"
+3. Select "DMARC imap" or "DMARC pop3"
 4. Configure:
    * Name: e.g. dmarc-google
    * Interval: how often to poll the mailserver for aggregate reports.